linuxgurugamer/ModularSegmentedSRBs/README.md

 Features

 SRB segments, 2, 4 and 8 meters long.
-One part using PartVariants 3 different engine styles
-Nosecones with built in parachutes and sepratrons Visual alarm in editor if SRB stack is too tall Outsized SRB stack gets highlighted
+One part for each diameter using PartVariants 3 different engine styles, two parts for each engine, PartVariants used to scale engine to different sizes Nosecones with built in parachutes and sepratrons, two parts, PartVariants used to scale engine to different sizes Visual alarm in editor if SRB stack is too tall, outsized SRB stack gets highlighted

 Abort mode, nosecones separate from stack, causing thrust be cancelled out by gases spewing from open stack Failure modes if SRBs are made too long